Move over, summer--a new school year is coming! With the start of school, families face new organization challenges.

 Three meals a day.
 Seven dinners a week.
 From supermarket to pantry, refrigerator to table, sink to cupboard, the kitchen routine can get old, old, old.
 Read More >>

-Think Christmas ... in July?
+Think Christmas ... when it's summertime?
 Sure--if you want to be prepared for a stress-free holiday season.

 Starting holiday planning now makes sense ... and cents!
 Saving ahead for holiday expenses spreads the financial demands of the Christmas season over several months--and being prepared with a cash budget means you'll be less tempted to put holiday spending on credit cards.